Sandstone of red and pink hues, monuments carved right into rocks. The abandoned city of Petra presents a facade unlike none other.

 A horse ride from the Visitor Center to the Treasury is free of cost, but the tips are hefty.
 Hence, it is highly advisable to negotiate on the amount prior to your ride or simply walk it down.

 A two-way horse and carriage ride from the entrance to the Treasury costs 20 JD.
 Furthermore, with prior bookings you can get a ride from the Visitor Center to the Basin Restaurant for 40 JD.

 Donkey and camel rides are available from the Treasury to the Monastery, but there are no fixed prices so don’t get tricked into paying extra.
 Bargain!
 Bargain!
 Bargain!
 Do not pay more than 25 JD.
-Prices between 15-20 JD is an ideal amount.
+Prices between 15-20 JD are an ideal amount.

 Pro tip : While it’s easy to fall back on these animals to take you around Petra, try to avoid it.
 Mistreatment by the owners is prevalent in large numbers.
-As tourists, it is crucial and essential to be stern with the riders if you witness any cruelty towards the animals.
+As tourists, it is crucial to be stern with the riders if you witness any cruelty towards the animals.

 11. What to wear in Petra?

 Comfortable walking shoes!
 No matter what you are dressed in, it is imperative to wear a sturdy pair of walking shoes considering that Petra is all about walking and hiking for hours and hours together.

 Petra is mainly flooded by tourists, so you are open to a number of clothing options, but it is preferable to avoid shorts and sleeveless tops.
 I wore a pair of culottes, a T-shirt and a denim jacket.